Hitman 2 (2018 video game): Downloadable content

-As 47 and Grey begin their search for the Partners, Diana tells them Hall found recent obituaries for all three Partners, leaving the group to conclude the Partners faked their deaths and plan to resume their lives under new identities.
+As 47 and Grey begin their search for the Partners, Diana tells them Hall found recent obituaries for all three Partners, leaving the group to conclude the Partners faked their deaths and were planning to assume new identities.
 The Constant, seemingly unaware of this contingency plan, tells 47 and Grey to follow their bank accounts, which lead them to a New York City bank branch.
 47 infiltrates the bank to retrieve data files, as well as kill its director and Providence operative Athena Savalas to prevent the Partners from discovering the data breach.

-With the data acquired from the bank, Hall discovers the Partners paid large fees to HAVEN, a Maldives-based corporation that secretly creates new identities for wealthy criminals.
-To allow Hall to breach HAVEN's servers, 47 poses as a client to infiltrate the corporation's island resort and eliminate HAVEN's co-owners Ljudmila Vetrova, Steven Bradley, and Tyson Williams to prevent them from resetting access to the servers at 10-hour intervals.
-Hall gains access to HAVEN's files on the Partners and discovers the controlling shares that comprise the backbone of Providence have not been allocated to the Partners' new identities but rather to the Constant under the alias Arthur Edwards.
-Diana rushes to check on the Constant but finds he has escaped.
-Hall obtains the locations of the Partners and informs 47 and Grey, who prepare to hunt them down (as later depicted in Hitman 3).
+With the data acquired from the bank, Hall discovers the Partners paid large fees to Haven, a Maldives-based corporation that secretly creates new identities for wealthy criminals.
+To allow Hall to breach Haven's servers, 47 poses as a client to infiltrate the corporation's island resort and eliminate Haven's co-owners Ljudmila Vetrova, Steven Bradley, and Tyson Williams, to prevent them from resetting access to the servers at 10-hour intervals.
+Hall gains access to Haven's files on the Partners, and discovers that the controlling shares that comprise the backbone of Providence have not been allocated to the Partners' new identities, but rather to the Constant under his real name, Arthur Edwards.
+Diana rushes to check on Edwards but finds he has escaped.
+Hall obtains the locations of the Partners and informs 47 and Grey, who prepare to hunt them down, leading into the events of Hitman 3.